Diversity quotas - a quick overview

 The combination of a weak incentives and a lack of penalties meant that board representation didn’t meet its 40% target.

-Whilst illegal in the context of simply Emmy, a U.S study revealed that one of the unintended consequence of quotas is the way in which the beneficiaries are perceived.
+Whilst quotas are mostly illegal in the U.S, a study of their application in higher education revealed that one of the unintended consequence of quotas is the way in which beneficiaries are perceived.

 When the universities were described as being committed to an affirmative action policy, Hispanic applicants were seen as being less qualified.